 The Mellon Research Scholars Program at the University of Houston supports underrepresented students and other undergraduates with a demonstrated commitment to the goal of building a diverse academy in the humanities.
 Twenty humanities students will be selected for the Mellon program beginning in spring 2018.
 (This is the first of three yearly cohorts of 20 students each.)
 Each participant receives a total of $5,000 for conducting research and participating in developmental academic and mentorship activities for spring 2018-spring 2019.
 Recipients will receive $1,100 at the end of the spring 2018 semester and $3,900 during summer 2018.
-The deadline to apply is Monday, November 13, 2017 at 5 p.m.
+The deadline to apply has been extended to Monday, December 11, 2017 at 5 p.m.

 The Andrew W. Mellon Foundation is committed to training future scholars and supporting scholarship in the humanities, thereby contributing to culture and society.
 This generous funding from the Mellon Foundation supports UH undergraduate students in the humanities by enhancing their learning and engagement within their field of study.

 (1) University of Houston main campus undergraduate students who are graduating in fall 2018 and spring 2019

 (2) Students interested in conducting research and attending graduate school within the humanities